Bobby Jindal: 2016 presidential candidacy

 In November 2012, after the election, Jindal was featured in a Time magazine article titled "2016: Let's Get The Party Started", where he was listed as a possible Republican candidate for the presidency in 2016.
 The article cited his fiscal and social conservative policies and his Indian American background, which would bring diversity to the GOP.

 In 2013, with polls showing Jindal's approval ratings in Louisiana falling significantly, some analysts wrote off Jindal as a serious national contender, though others pointed to Romney as an example of someone who still won the Presidential nomination despite poor approval ratings from his home state.
 In October 2013, Jindal told Fox News Sunday that he was still mulling a 2016 presidential run.

 On May 18, 2015, Jindal formed a presidential exploratory committee to determine whether he would run as a candidate in the 2016 presidential election, and he announced his candidacy on June 24.

 As of early September, Jindal was polling at 1 percent among the Republican primary electorate.
 On November 17, 2015, Jindal appeared on Special Report with Bret Baier on the Fox News Channel, announcing that he was ending his run for president, saying "I've come to the realization that this is not my time."

 During his campaign, Jindal called Donald Trump a "narcissist" and an "egomaniacal madman", but afterward said that he would support Trump because "electing Donald Trump would be the second-worst thing we could do this November, better only than electing Hillary Clinton to serve as the third term for the Obama administration's radical policies."

 Political positions

-Abortion and stem cell research
+Abortion and embryonic stem cell research

-Jindal has a 100% anti-abortion voting record according to the National Right to Life Committee.
+Jindal has a strongly anti-abortion voting record according to the National Right to Life Committee.
 He opposes abortion in general, but does not condemn medical procedures aimed at saving the life of the mother that indirectly result in the loss of the unborn child, such as salpingectomy for an ectopic pregnancy.

 In 2003, Jindal stated that he did not object to the use of emergency contraception in the case of rape if the victim requests it.
 While in the House of Representatives, he supported two bills to prohibit transporting minors across state lines to obtain an abortion; the bills aimed to prevent doctors and others from helping a minor avoid parental notification laws in their home state by procuring an abortion in another state.
 He opposed and voted against expanding public funding of embryonic stem cell research.